What is a CLG?

 Networking with other CLGs

-To find Certified Local Governments and contact info, see our CLG List.
+To find Certified Local Governments and contact info, see our CLG Contact List

-To meet face to face with historic preservation commissioners and other CLG officials from around the state, attend our CLG training, which happens every spring in partnership with the Utah Heritage Foundation.
+To meet face to face with historic preservation commissioners and other CLG officials from around the state, attend our CLG training, which happens every spring in partnership with the Preservation Utah (formerly Utah Heritage Foundation.
 These trainings have covered technical issues, funding, working with the legislature, historic landscapes, ordinances and laws, and much more.

 Some Utah cities have historic preservation websites that provide very useful information about preservation issues in those communities.
 If your community has a preservation website and you want to add it to our list, please send the website address to email@example.com.